Kwpolska/pkgbuilder/README.rst

 PKGBUILDer.
 An AUR helper (and library) in Python 3.
 =====================================================
 :Info: This is the README file for PKGBUILDer.
-:Author: Chris “Kwpolska” Warrick <kwpolska@kwpolska.tk>
+:Author: Chris “Kwpolska” Warrick <chris@chriswarrick.com>
 :Date: 2014-05-31
 :Version: 3.3.1